 How do they get into the ocean?

-Organotins can dissolve in water or stick to organic materials such as bacteria and algae or to sediments, where they can persist for months to years.2,3 TBT can move back and forth between sediment and water3; therefore, TBT-contaminated sediments can act as an ongoing exposure route for aquatic organisms.
+TBT can dissolve in water or stick to organic materials such as bacteria and algae or to sediments, where it can persist for months to years.2,3 However, TBT can move back and forth between sediment and water 3; therefore, TBT-contaminated sediments can act as an ongoing exposure route for aquatic organisms.
 Marine organisms are known to bioaccumulate TBT, and it biomagnifies (increases in concentration) in marine food chains.2

 Are they a problem?

 TBT has toxic effects at all trophic levels.
 It is a known endocrine disrupter in invertebrates, affecting energy production, survival, growth, metabolism, and reproduction.
 Molluscs are particularly vulnerable to TBT because it can bioaccumulate in their tissues to levels sufficient to cause endocrine disruption in the form of elevated testosterone levels.
 This elevation results in a phenomenon known as imposex, which is when females exhibit male sex characteristics.
 Imposex has affected mollusc populations globally 3, and has been reported throughout the Straits of Georgia and Juan de Fuca in British Columbia.2

 In fish, triphenyltin (TPT) caused skeletal malformations, eye deformities, and impaired swimming ability 4, as well as changes in behaviour and reduced growth.5

 FACT: The first record of the harmful effects of tributyltin came from the French Atlantic coast.
 During the 1970s and 1980s, production at many oyster farms was affected when oysters exhibited severe growth problems, lack of reproduction, and issues with shell calcification.10